kcdstoragews/lab/README.md

 # :trident: Scenario 04 - Consumption control
 ___
-**Remember All needed files are in the folder */root/kcdlondon/lab/scenario04* please ensure that you are in this folder now you can do this with the command**
+**Remember: All required files are in the folder */root/kcdlondon/lab/scenario04*.
+Please ensure that you are in this folder.
+You can do this with the command**
 ```console
 cd /root/kcdlondon/lab/scenario04
 ```
 ___
-There are many different areas you can control the consumption.
-We will concentrate for now on the possibilities of K8s.
-However please remember: Sometimes the things could also be achived at storage or csi driver level, even such things, that are not possible in K8s.
+There are many different ways to control the storage consumption.
+We will focus on the possibilities of K8s itself.
+However please remember: Sometimes the same thing can also be achieved at storage or csi driver level and it might be preferred to do it there.

 You can create different objects to control the storage consumption directly in Kubernetes: